furiko-io/docs/docs/reference/configuration/execution/dynamic-config.md

 Defaults to `true`.

+#### `defaultTimezone`

+Defines a default timezone to use for JobConfigs that do not specify a [timezone](../../../guide/execution/jobconfig/scheduling.md#crontimezone).

+Defaults to `UTC`.

+#### `maxMissedSchedules`

+Defines a maximum number of jobs that the controller should back-schedule, or attempt to create after coming back up from downtime.
+Having a sane value here would prevent a thundering herd of jobs being scheduled that would exhaust resources in the cluster.
+For more information, see [Back-Scheduling](../../../guide/execution/jobconfig/scheduling.md#back-scheduling).

+In practice, setting this to too high of a value could result in accidental resource exhaustion in the cluster if the controller was intentionally shut down for an extended period of time.

+Set this to 0 to disable back-scheduling entirely.
+Defaults to 5.

+#### `maxDowntimeThresholdSeconds`

+Defines the maximum downtime that the controller can tolerate.
+If the controller was intentionally shut down for an extended period of time, we should not attempt to back-schedule jobs once it was started.
+For more information, see [Back-Scheduling](../../../guide/execution/jobconfig/scheduling.md#back-scheduling).

+In practice, setting this to too high of a value means that jobs could be ridiculously delayed when they are better off being skipped entirely (say, sending out a end-of-week report on the following Monday instead).

+Defaults to `300` (5 minutes).
+It is recommended to tune this to the maximum realistic outage duration of the controller.

 ## Sample Configuration

 The following sample shows how to configure the full dynamic configuration ConfigMap of the execution component, as well as the default configuration values for each field.